-(For more information or to sign onto this letter with one of its leads, please contact Darian Harbeck with Rep. Tonko at darian.harbeck@mail.house.gov, Allie Hildebrand with Rep. McKinley at allie.hildebrand@mail.house.gov, Evan Johnston with Rep. Pingree at evan.johnston@mail.house.gov, or Claire Osborn with Rep. Barr at claire.osborn@mail.house.gov.)
+(For more information or to sign onto this letter with one of its leads, please contact Darian Harbeck with Rep. Tonko at darian.harbeck@mail.house.gov, Matthew Jackson with Rep. Barr at mail.house.gov, or Evan Johnston with Rep. Pingree at evan.johnston@mail.house.gov)

-FY 2023 Senate OMS Sign-on Letter
+FY 2024 Senate OMS Sign-on Letter

-Dear Chairwoman Murray and Ranking Member Blunt:
+Dear Chairwoman Baldwin and Ranking Member Capito:

-We write to thank the Subcommittee for its previous support, and to urge you to support robust funding for the Institute of Museum and Library Services' (IMLS) Office of Museum Services (OMS) in the fiscal year (FY) 2023 Labor, Health and Human Services and Education Appropriations bill.
+We write to thank the Subcommittee for its previous support, and to urge you to support robust funding for the Institute of Museum and Library Services' (IMLS) Office of Museum Services (OMS) in the fiscal year (FY) 2024 Labor, Health and Human Services and Education Appropriations bill.

 The pandemic has inflicted profound damage on US museums, the vast majority of which are 501(c)(3) nonprofit charitable organizations.
 Survey data shows museum field will take years to recover to pre-pandemic levels of staffing, revenue, and attendance.
 Far fewer museums than initially expected are in danger of permanent closure and tens of thousands of jobs were saved thanks to several federal relief programs.
-However, 2021 proved to be another painful year in which operating income sank further and attendance was down nearly 40 percent for many of our nation's museums.
-Despite the tremendous financial and psychological stress caused by the pandemic, museum professionals are filling the gaps to meet the needs of their communities.
-They are demonstrating the critical role museums play in our country's infrastructure and deepening their social impact in their communities.
-OMS has provided critical leadership to the museum community through administering CARES Act and American Rescue Plan grants, and providing science-based information and recommended practices to reduce the risk of transmission of COVID-19 to staff and visitors engaging in the delivery of museum services.
+However, attendance is down nearly 40 percent for many of our nation's museums.
+Despite the tremendous financial and psychological stress caused by the pandemic, museum professionals filled the gaps to meet the needs of their communities.
+They continue to demonstrate the critical role museums play in our country's infrastructure and deepened their social impact in their communities.
+OMS has provided critical leadership to the museum community through administering relief grants, and providing science-based information and recommended practices to reduce the risk of transmission of COVID-19 to staff and visitors engaging in the delivery of museum services.
+Its Communities for Immunity partnership helped boost COVID-19 vaccine confidence in communities across the country.